theNBS/ng2-adsk-forge-viewer/README.md

 ## Dependencies

-The library targets Angular 8.
+The library targets Angular 8 and newer.

 ## Using the viewer component